RTippin/messenger/docs/ChatBots.md

 - Return the listing of `BotActionHandler` classes you want to be bundled with this install.
 - The array keys must be the `BotActionHandler` class.
 - For handlers that require you to set properties, or that you want to override certain defaults, you must define them as the value of the handler class key represented as an associative array.
 - If you want the handler to be installed multiple times with different parameters, you can define an array of arrays as the value.
-The key/values of your parameters must match the default for a BotAction model, as well as include any parameters that are defined on the handlers rules for serializing a payload.
+- The key/values of your parameters must match the default for a BotAction model, as well as include any parameters that are defined on the handlers rules for serializing a payload.
-- `BotAction | BotActionHandler` handler keys include:
+- `BotAction | BotActionHandler` keys include:
-  - `enabled` Default of `true`.
+  - `enabled [bool]` Default of `true`.
-  - `cooldown` Default of `30`.
+  - `cooldown [int]` Default of `30`.
-  - `admin_only` Default of `false`.
+  - `admin_only [bool]` Default of `false`.
-  - `triggers` No default.
+  - `triggers (optional) [array]` No default.
 You must define them if the `BotActionHandler` does not override them.
-  - `match` No default.
+  - `match (optional) [string]` No default.
 You must define them if the `BotActionHandler` does not override them.
 - Any parameters that are already defined in the bot handler class cannot be overridden.
 While installing, each `BotActionHandler` will pass through a validation process, and will be discarded if it fails validating.

 ---